 A Ludic park is at the bottom of lifts which is suitable for beginners

 BMX track, Dirt lines and pump track: courses for young people are proposed by professionals.
-Materials available on site.
+Materials are available on site.

 1 easy trail - Green